MorvenCui1/Currency-Converter/README.md

 # Currency-Converter

-Java program made with NetBeans and apilayer.com in order to convert to and from international currencies using real-time data.
+Java program made with NetBeans, apilayer.com, and JSON in order to convert to and from international currencies using real-time data.

 Collaborators: Aws Ali and Kyle Deng